Noise-Tolerant Quantum Tokens for MAC: Notations and Definitions

 \begin{definition} [Tokenized MAC] A Tokenized Message Authentication Code, or $\Tmac$ scheme consists of four $\QPT$ algorithms: $\keygen,\, \tokengen,\, \Sign$, and $\Vrfy$, with the following syntax. \begin{enumerate} \item Upon input $1^\secpar$, where $\secpar$ is the security parameter, $\keygen$ outputs a classical key $k$ known as the secret key. \item The algorithm $\tokengen$ receives $k$ as input and generates some quantum state $\ket{\Stamp}$, a signing token.
 We stress that, in the general case, if $\tokengen$ is called $r$ times, it may output different states $\ket{\Stamp_1},\ldots,\ket{\Stamp_r}$. \item The algorithm $\Sign$ receives $\ket{\Stamp}$ and a classical document \nom{a_m}{$m$}{A document or a message, that usually needs to be signed} and outputs the signature \nom{a_sig}{$\sigma$}{A signature of a document}, which is a classical string. \item The algorithm $\Vrfy$ receives $k$, a classical document $m$ and a classical signature $\sigma$, and outputs a Boolean answer. \end{enumerate} We say a $\Tmac$ scheme is correct if for every document $m\in\Bitspace^*$, every $k$ in the range of $\keygen$, and every token $\ket{\Stamp}$ generated by $\tokengen_k$:

 \end{definition}

 We also define a length-restricted version of the scheme: \begin{restatable}[Length-Restricted $\Tmac$]{definition}{Length-Restricted TMAC} A $\Tmac$ is $\ell$ restricted if the document space is restricted to $\Bitspace^\ell$ for some integer function $\ell(\secpar)$. \end{restatable} Next, we define the noise model we will be working with as the following noise model $\Noise{p}$ for some $0\leq p\leq 1$. \begin{definition}[Noise model $\Noise{p}$] $\Noise{p}$ is the noise model in which the noise acts on each qubit as an IID Boolean random variable with a probability of $p$, i.e., at each coordinate, with a probability of $p$, the qubit gets corrupted, meaning an arbitrary CPTP map that preserves dimensions acts on the qubit, and with a probability of $1-p$, the qubit remains undeterred.
-Since we deal with BB84 states in our construction, the CPTP map in our setting that negatively affects verification the most is the Pauli operator $Y$. \end{definition} \begin{definition}[Noise-tolerant scheme and noise-tolerance preserving lift] A $\Tmac$ is $\tolerant{\delta}$ for some $0\leq \delta \leq 1$ if correctness holds for the scheme up to a negligible error in the noise model $\Noise{\delta}$ (\cref{def:noise-model}).
-A transformation that maps every $\tolerant{\delta}$ $\Tmac$ scheme to a $\tolerant{\delta}$ $\Tmac$ for every $0\leq \delta \leq 1$ is called a noise-tolerance preserving transformation or a noise-tolerance preserving lift. \end{definition}
+Since we deal with BB84 states in our construction, the CPTP map in our setting that negatively affects verification the most is the Pauli operator $Y$. \end{definition} \begin{definition}[Noise-tolerant scheme and noise-tolerance preserving lift] A $\Tmac$ is $\tolerant{\delta}$ for some $0\leq \delta \leq 1$ if correctness holds for the scheme up to a negligible error in the noise model $\Noise{\delta}$ (\cref{def:noise-model}), i.e., there exists a negligible function $\negl$ such that